carbon-design-system/carbon-website-archive/src/content/guidelines/themes/themes.md

 There are several token categories:

-- color
+- Color
-- spacing
+- Spacing
-- typography
+- Typography
-- global
+- Global

 ### Color